The 4 Stages of learning a new skill

 Think about when you were learning to drive a car and how clumsy you felt.

 Think about how difficult the gear changing was and how the car never seemed to go where you wanted it to go.
+It seemed harder than you imagined it would be, yet when you rode with your parents, you always thought driving was easy.

 Performing without thinking